NotoriousArnav/Notes-MD/Introduction to C/Hello, C! What is Coding and Introduction to C Language.md

 ## Summary

 Taking this course seriously can turn you into an expert C programmer.
 Additionally, the knowledge gained in C programming will benefit you in learning other languages like C++ and Python, as they share similarities with C. Learning C is like having a solid foundation for about 60-70% of C++ as well.

-Remember to follow the course sequence for the best learning experience.
-Starting with the basics and progressively moving to more advanced topics will help you become a proficient programmer.
-Good luck with your studies!